-Farmers' purchasing power affects farmers' behaviour in managing the forest and other resources, through the mode they carried out consumption and production. implication on farmers' welfare will be there once using an efficient, as well as a more-wise (not exploitative) mode of consumption and product, and vice-versa.
-Figure 2 shows that relation between economic (X) and social (Y) was mediated by ecology (M) so that X-M-Y is a condition of sustainability of community forest (SCF)(Dawson, 2014; Holland et al., 2016; Memon et al., 2018; Nitzl et al., 2016; Paul, 2013).
-This study aims to determine variables of sustainability dimensions that have direct positive effect on the sustainability of the community forests(SCF); identify variables that affect SCF; and identify variables of sustainability dimensions that have a dominant effect on SCF.
+Farmers' purchasing power affects farmers' behaviour in managing the forest and other resources, through the mode they carried out consumption and production.
+The implication on farmers' welfare will be there once using an efficient, as well as a more wise (not exploitative) mode of consumption and product, and vice versa.
+The above Figure 2 shows that relation between economic (X) and Social (Y) was mediated by ecology (M) so that X M Y is namely as a condition of sustainability of community forest/SCF (Dawson, 2014; Holland et al., 2016; Memon et al., 2018; Nitzl et al., 2016; Paul, 2013).
+This study aims to determine variables of sustainability dimension that have a direct positive effect on the sustainability of community forests (SCF); identify variables that affect SCF; identify variables of sustainability dimension that have a direct SCF.